 Takeout: Takeout and delivery are both offered at Le Chick.

 Lona Cocina Tequileria (Fort Lauderdale)

 A casual dining hotspot inside the Westin Fort Lauderdale, Lona Cocina Tequileria serves soulful Mexican food by acclaimed chef Pablo Salas.
 Flavorful entrees include the brisket quesadilla made with slow roasted adobo peppers, white onion, melted Mexican cheese, cilantro, and guacamole or the arroz cremoso con langosta topped with butter-poached lobster and truffle oil.
-Daily specials such as $5 taco Tuesdays, $7 tequila Thursdays, and bottomless brunch on Sundays make for an appealing case to visit this colorful restaurant every day of the week.
+Daily specials such as $5 taco Tuesdays, specialty $8 tacos on Thursdays, and bottomless brunch on Sundays make for an appealing case to visit this colorful restaurant every day of the week.
 Plus, the specialty margaritas and wide variety of tequila selections are the ideal pairing to the chef’s hearty-sized dishes.

 Dining at the restaurant: Lona Cocina Tequileria is serving lunch and dinner with indoor and outdoor dining on the restaurant’s expansive oceanfront terrace.